MultipleWaters/sailor-cursors/README.md

 An aesthetic cursor scheme for your Windows Operating System.
 The cursor set contains 17 pointers plus bonus pointers.

- * Only the Busy & Working In Back cursors are animated.
 # List of Cursors
 * Normal Select
 * Help Select